-Dr. Andrew Dold is a double board certified, fellowship-trained orthopedic surgeon who specializes in arthroscopic procedures of the hip, knee, shoulder, and ankle.
+Dr. Andrew Dold, MD is a double board certified, fellowship-trained orthopedic surgeon who specializes in arthroscopic procedures of the hip, knee, shoulder, and ankle.

 He has been in practice in the Dallas, Texas area since 2016 and is the director of sports medicine and hip arthroscopy at Star Orthopedics and Sports Medicine based in Frisco, Texas.
 He treats a variety of sports medicine conditions, with expertise performing minimally invasive, joint preserving procedures.
 Dr. Dold is widely considered an expert in biologic treatments including platelet-rich plasma (PRP) and stem cell therapies for the management of cartilage and other musculoskeletal sports-related injuries.